Debitsuccess/debitsuccess-api/docs/Introduction/Widgets/Payment-Capture-Widget.md

 ```
  3. Initiate the widget.

-noteIt is recommend to initiate the widget after the DOM content is loaded.

-It is recommend to initiate the widget after the DOM content is loaded.
+> It is recommend to initiate the widget after the DOM content is loaded.

 ```js